grisuno/LazyOwn/COMMANDS.md

 Returns:
     None: Outputs the command executed and any messages during execution.

-## lazyducky_digispark
+## duckyspark
-Compiles and uploads an .ino sketch to a Digispark device using Arduino CLI and Micronucleus.
+duckyspark Compiles and uploads an .ino sketch to a Digispark device using Arduino CLI and Micronucleus.

-This method checks if Arduino CLI and Micronucleus are installed on the system.
+duckyspark method checks if Arduino CLI and Micronucleus are installed on the system.
 If they are not available, it installs them.
 It then compiles a Digispark sketch and uploads the generated .hex file to the Digispark device.

-The method performs the following actions:
+The method duckyspark performs the following actions:
 1. Checks for the presence of Arduino CLI and installs it if not available.
 2. Configures Arduino CLI for Digispark if not already configured.
 3. Generates a reverse shell payload and prepares the sketch for Digispark.